ImpishDeathTech/racket-argv/README.md

 Install it like any other racket package and `(require argv)`, there's nothing special going on here ;3

 If called as just `(argv)` the function will return the entire vector.
-Otherwise, unlike other argvs, This argv iterates from zero, like `current-command-line arguments`
+Otherwise, unlike other argvs,

+this argv iterates from zero, like `current-command-line arguments`